This section is aimed at explaining the bird and biology specific vocabulary you are likely to meet in other threads in Birdforum.

 Polymorphic: A polymorphic species shows multiple morphs within a population.
 This includes sexual variation but also variation in the same sex; e.g. the females of Black-billed Cuckoo are either black or dark brown with bars, while several screech owl species have red, grey and even brown morphs.

-Polytypic: the opposite of monotypic.
-For example, the Bananaquit is divided into 41 subspecies according to the Clements checklist.
+Polytypic: the opposite of monotypic, i.e., a species with many subspecies (or another taxon with many members).
+For example, the Bananaquit is a polytypic species containing 41 subspecies according to the Clements checklist.

 Post-ocular: mostly in connection with the words "spot" or "stripe": many hummingbirds have a white spot behind the eye or a stripe starting behind the eye continuing diagonally backwards-down.